rintala/DD2423/lab3/answers_jr_lab3.md

 - **max_depth** - Sets the amount of recursive calls that are made i.e. the amount of cuts that will be made.
 If we increase max_depth, we will get more segments.

 - **color_bandwidth** - This param affects how similar pixels are weighted.
-  - Low bandwidth => large weights for similar pixels and low weigths for unsimilar pixels
+  - Low bandwidth => large weights for similar pixels and low weights for unsimilar pixels
   - High bandwidth => flattening the Gaussian - decreasing the weight for similar pixels and increasing weight for unsimilar pixels => affects cost of cut and segmentation
 - **radius** - Decides the size of the neighbouring area of a pixel.
 A larger radius will include pixels even further away into account, and result in fewer segments; this, however, increases time complexity.